maple-labs/revenue-distribution-token/README.md

 This repo contains a set of contracts to facilitate on-chain distribution of vesting earnings on an aggregated schedule.
 This allows for multiple deposits to be made to the same contract on a recurring basis with custom vesting parameters.

+## Capabilities

+The Revenue Distribution Token (RDT) is a token implementing the ERC4626 Tokenized Vault standard with a linear revenue vesting mechanism.
+RDT also implements ERC2612 permit approvals for improved contract UX.

 ## Testing and Development
 #### Setup
 ```sh